 This structure was dedicated to a religious woman (Theodosia) who opposed Iconoclasm during the Byzantine period.
 Theodosia was later honored with martyrdom by the Eastern Church.
 The building, named Hagia Theodosia Church, was a place believed to heal people.

-This mosque is one of the stops during Fener Balat walking tour.
+This mosque is one of the stops during my Fener Balat walking tour.
 Cibali, Fener and Balat districts, which are out of the tourist route in Istanbul, contain a very rich cultural heritage.
-On the tour, many places with their own unique stories such as this mosque can be seen.
+On this off the beaten path tour, many places with their own unique stories such as this mosque can be seen.